hitarths/polysynth/README.md

 Polynomial Program Synthesis Tool: PolySynth

+We have provided these instructions for Linux machine (e.g., Ubuntu).
+Most of these commands will also work on MacOS.

 ## Basic Setup:
 1. Install Python3 on your computer.
-On Mac, you can follow this tutorial: https://docs.python-guide.org/starting/install3/osx/
+Also install pip with command: `sudo apt-get install python3-pip`.

 2. Clone the Git repository https://github.com/hitarths/polysynth